Cliff vesting is when the employees get the rights to the award after a specified amount of time.

 This would mean that Jake would be able to purchase 25% of the shares after working in the company for one year.
 This type of arrangement protects the company, and encourages the staff to work longer for the company.

-To know more about a cliff period, check out our Free cap table software.
+To know more about a cliff period, check out our cap table software.
 On Eqvista, you can apply cliff period to all issued shares, and track them on our platform.
 Check out the application & contact us today!